“So what exactly is this zero trust thing everyone keeps talking about?”

 - Don’t trust based on location (being inside the network)

-- Don’t trust based on previous trust (you logged in once, so you’re forever trusted)
+- Don’t trust based on history (you logged in once, so you are trusted forever)

 - Verify every access request, every time

-Back to the hotel: you’re not “untrusted.”
-You’re a verified guest.
-But your verification only grants you specific access to specific resources.
-And you reverify every time you open a door.
+Back to the hotel: you are not “untrusted.”
+You are a verified guest.
+Your verification grants you specific access to specific resources, and you reverify every single time you open a door.

 1. Verify Explicitly

 Every door checks your key card every time.
-You don’t get a wristband that says “trusted guest” and then get to walk through any door.
+You never get a wristband that says “trusted guest” and lets you walk through anything.
 The pool checks your card.
 The gym checks your card.
 Your room checks your card.

 In tech terms: every access request is authenticated and authorized, regardless of where it comes from.